cyberchimps/responsive-addons-for-elementor/readme.txt

 The Development Version of the Responsive Addons for Elementor plugin is located at [https://github.com/cyberchimps/responsive-addons-for-elementor](https://github.com/cyberchimps/responsive-addons-for-elementor)

 == Changelog ==

+= 2.0.9 – 24th December 2025 =
+- Improvement: RAE Testimonial Slider
+Added negative margin control for testimonial images to enable advanced overlapping layouts.
+Added navigation placement options, allowing arrows and dots to be positioned independently.
+Added star rating (review) option for testimonials.
+Added hover background color control for the entire slide or individual bubble.

+- Improvement: RAE Search Bar
+Added show/hide icon toggle for the Minimal skin.
+Added option to display both icon and text in the search button for the Classic skin.

+- Improvement: RAE Image Gallery
+Added Active Tab styling controls under Filterable Tabs in the Style tab for enhanced design flexibility.
+Added border radius control for filterable tabs to allow rounded and custom tab designs.

 = 2.0.8 - 12th December 2025 =
 - New: RAE Extension – Duplicator: Added a one-click duplication feature for any page, post or custom post types, including full support for meta data, taxonomies and featured images.